kencormican/milestoneProjectTwo/READMe.md

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

--   All Images were created by the developer.

 -   The loader gifs used for this educational project are licensed for non-commercial use.
     The links to the licenses and descriptions are attached below for reference:

     [File:Android style loader.gif](https://commons.wikimedia.org/wiki/File:Android_style_loader.gif)

     [File:Loadingsome.gif:](https://commons.wikimedia.org/wiki/File:Loadingsome.gif)

     [File:InternetSlowdown Day.gif:](https://en.wikipedia.org/wiki/File:InternetSlowdown_Day.gif)